-I was surprised when they told me they had been advised by a well-known search firm that going down the interim management route was a career ending decision; something that was done just before you wanted to retire and would hinder, if not stymie, their chances of having another permanent role.
+Our original post provoked a lot of discussion around whether or not making the move from permanent to interim is good for career progression.
+At the time, some candidates were experiencing perceptions that going down the interim management route was a career-ending decision; something that was done just before you wanted to retire and would hinder, if not stymie, their chances of having another permanent role.

 Newsflash!
 In 2008, the world changed and so did hiring

-In my simplistic view, at any given point in time the people within my community are either hiring or being hired, either as an interim or permanent person.
-Before 2008, there was a very clear segregation between interim and permanent candidates.
+At any given point in time, people are either hiring or being hired, either as an interim manager or permanent employee.
+Before 2008, there was very clear segregation between interim and permanent candidates.
 Clients were reluctant to take on an interim in a permanent role and vice versa, for fear of them leaving for a better paid interim role or a more secure permanent role.

-My experience since then is that the market is a lot more fluid.
-Candidates will be open to taking a role that is interesting, that will give them the opportunity to work in a sector they have not worked before, or on a project doing something they have not done before.
+Our experience since then is that the market is a lot more fluid.
+Candidates will be open to taking a role that is interesting, that will give them the opportunity to work in a new sector, or on a project doing something they have not done before.

 Is moving to an interim role a career ending move?